 As many as 57% companies in America say that the last mile is the most inefficient in their entire supply chain, according to a latest Retail Insider report.
-With 2020 creating disruptions not just in our everyday lives and the sudden sense of increased importance that ecommerce has assumed, this has made it more challenging than ever for enterprises to meet logistics operations in the last mile.
-Here is a look at what are the top 7 challenges in the last mile.
+With 2020 creating disruptions not just in our everyday lives and the sudden sense of increased importance that ecommerce has assumed, this has made last mile challenges more acute than ever for enterprises.
+Here is a look at what are the top 7 challenges in last mile delivery.

 With as much as 86% customers ready to pay for expedited deliveries, it still is a challenge for most enterprises to execute it in a lossless manner.
 With penalties for delays in deliveries, adhering to guaranteed ETAs is another challenge in itself.
 To add to it, the volatility in demand makes it incredibly challenging to take decisions on how much inventory to keep, managing temporary staff and several such factors contributing to overheads.

 According to a study, 65% of retailers agree that failed deliveries, owing to poor address quality significantly impacts delivery profitability.
 The average cost of a failed delivery can go up to $16.58.

 Hence, it’s not surprising that in many cases, destination grouping/management is a serious issue.
 Many brands allocate jobs manually and that leaves ample scope for human error.
 Invariably, shipments get misalotted or missed out on a particular route.

 In addition, there is also the challenge of bad address quality, incorrect addresses, lack of proper signage.
 These are enough reasons to let the delivery professional go on a never-ending, tediously long and complex maze.